Download

 The symphony is a tragic story of man’s fight with a fatal force.
 An old Russian melody serves as a thematic grain and leitmotiv for the symphony.

 "Vocalise", Op.
-34 No. 14 – is one of Rachmaninov's most popular works.
-It was written in 1915 and dedicated to an outstanding Russian singer, A. Nezhdanova.
-Artistic perfection, extraordinary plasticity and beauty of a melancholic melody, and lucidity rate the work among the best samples of the world’s vocal literature.
+34, No. 14, is one of Rachmaninov's most popular works.
+It was written in 1915 and dedicated to an outstanding Russian singer A. Nezhdanova.
+Artistic perfection, extraordinary plasticity, beauty of the melancholic melody place this work on a par with the best examples of world vocal literature.

 1. Grave.
 Allegro ma non troppo – 14:12